 There are hundreds if not thousands of styles of martial arts out there.
-But we’ve put together a list of the best and worst martial arts for self defense.
-Being proficient in any one of them can give you confidence to protect yourself.
+But we've put together a list of the best and worst martial arts for self-defense.
+Being proficient in any one of these martial arts can give you the confidence to protect yourself.

 Jiu-Jitsu is a martial art that can trace its roots back to a battlefield art of the Samurai of Japan and got a massive boost with the introduction of Brazilian Jiu-Jitsu and mixed martial arts.
-These warriors were armoured and on horseback.
+These warriors were armored and on horseback.
 Thus Jiu-Jitsu was developed for the samurai to fight if they found themselves disarmed while in combat.
 Jiu-Jitsu later evolved to include throwing, joint-locks and strangles.
 Alongside various striking moves found in other combative arts.
 Jiu-Jitsu focuses on grappling with an emphasis on ground fighting.

 Jiu-Jitsu has a variety of core principles that are woven into the fabric of this martial art.

 Relax.
 This is paramount because without the ability to relax you become exhausted quickly and the risk of injury or submission increases.

 Position before submission.
 Another focus of Jiu-Jitsu is movements, specifically bridging and shrimping.
 These two critical movements will sew together all your moves.